Haris-639/text2image-nlp/README.md

 ## Frontend

-A simple Gradio frontend is available at `http://localhost:7860` when the services are running.
+The frontend is available at `http://localhost:8501/` when the services are running.
 It provides a user-friendly interface for interacting with the text-to-image service.

 ## Performance Considerations